zatarain/note-vook/README.md

 As we can see in the diagram, a `User` _may own_ several `Video`s, which is made possible with the user of the foreign key `user_id` within the `Video` entity.
 Then, a `Video` _may have_ many `Annotation`s thanks to the foreign key `video_id`.

 The API manages the persistency of the data with a 🪶 [SQLite][sqlite] database, which is a simple local storage database.
 So, the records for entities shown in the diagram will be stored as rows in tables.
-SQLite manages a reduced set of data types so, we will describe the actual data type used in following subsections.
+SQLite manages a [reduced set of data types][sqlite-data-types] so, we will use the actual data type (affinity) used in following subsections.

 #### 🎞️ Video
 This entity will represent the videos in the system and each record will be stored in the table `videos` which has following fields: